Mstrkrft: History

-Mstrkrft released their first LP, The Looks, on 18 July 2006 in the United States and 2 February 2007 in Britain.
+Mstrkrft released their debut album, The Looks, on 18 July 2006 in the United States and 2 February 2007 in Britain.
 Keeler and Al-P told Eye Weekly weeks before the release of The Looks, that as the album was being finished, the planning stages for a follow-up record had already begun.
 Describing the upcoming album's new direction, Al-P said that the album would be "darker, underground disco and house with elements of American rock music."

 The 2007 version of their song "Street Justice" was also released as a single.
 On the band's website message board, Keeler mentioned they were also working on a compilation album composed of their remixed tracks.
-Street Justice was also featured on the THQ action game, Saints Row 2.
-Neon Knights was also featured on Need For Speed: Pro Street, their remix for Justice's "D.A.N.C.E." was featured in the film Meet the Spartans, and "Work on You" was featured in Dirt 2.
+"Street Justice" was also featured in Saints Row 2.
+"Neon Knights" was also featured on Need For Speed: Pro Street, their remix for Justice's "D.A.N.C.E." was featured in the film Meet the Spartans, and "Work on You" was featured in Dirt 2.
 Their song "Paris" was featured in a 2006 commercial for the online music store URGE.
-In 2007 Mstrkrft appeared at the WEMF World Electronic Music Festival.

-In September 2007 Mstrkrft performed at an Australian spring music festival "Parklife" in Brisbane.
+In 2007, Mstrkrft appeared at the WEMF World Electronic Music Festival.
+In September 2007, Mstrkrft performed at an Australian spring music festival "Parklife" in Brisbane.
 They performed their remix of the song "Woman" from Modular label mates Wolfmother.
 Andrew Stockdale of Wolfmother appeared on stage and sang live while Mstrkrft performed the remix.

-In 2008 through Obeygiant.com released a mix cd with Z-Trip.
-In conjunction with this CD, Obey offered the Art work print, entitled Soundclash of the Titans.
-On 24 May 2008 Mstrkrft were featured on the famous BBC Radio 1 show, The Essential Mix.
+In 2008, they released a mix CD with Z-Trip through Obeygiant.com.
+In conjunction with this CD, Obey offered the Artwork print, entitled Soundclash of the Titans.
+On 24 May 2008, Mstrkrft was featured on BBC Radio 1 show, The Essential Mix.
 Mstrkrft later performed at the 2008 Bonnaroo Music and Arts Festival, which included a diverse group of artists ranging from Metallica to Jack Johnson.
 In 2009, their remix of "Woman" by Wolfmother was featured in the film Lesbian Vampire Killers.
 On 17 March 2009, Mstrkrft released their second LP, Fist of God.
-All songs were written by Jesse F. Keeler and Al-P. Initial critical response has been average at best, with major periodicals Spin, Rolling Stone, and Blender giving the album less-than-stellar reviews.
+Initial critical response was average, with major periodicals Spin, Rolling Stone, and Blender giving the album less-than-stellar reviews.
 The album features guest appearances by John Legend, E-40, N.O.R.E., and Lil' Mo, among others.
 In 2010, their song “Bounce’ featuring N.O.R.E. was featured in DJ Hero 2.

-In 2011 they released two new singles "Beards Again" and "Back in the USSA".
+In 2011, they released two new singles, "Beards Again" and "Back in the USSA".
 "Beards Again" was later featured on the Injustice: Gods Among Us video game soundtrack in 2013.
 The band's third LP, Operator was released on 22 July 2016.
 The singles "Little Red Hen" and "Party Line" were released in March and May 2016 respectively to promote the album.

-Starting in May 2019, MSTRKRFT started releasing a single every month on ORO Records, including "City Violence", "La Chiaccherona", "All Night, All Night", "Buffalo Fat" and "Dorsia".
+Starting in May 2019, MSTRKRFT started releasing a single every month on ORO Records, including "City Violence", "La Chiaccherona", "All Night, All Night", "Buffalo Fat",and "Dorsia".